loopstick/CCA_DigitalElectronics_Spring2020/README.md

 	We will discuss project ideas in class and you can always email me if you need help deciding what to do.
 	At minimum your project should make use of **TWO input sensors** and **TWO kinds of output**.
 	  - Deliver the following in your Github repository:
-		- Draw a sketch of your _device that does something_ ~~musical instrument~~
+		- Draw a sketch of your _device that does something_
 		- Describe the overall concept
-		- Create a very rough schematic to the best of your ability
+		- Create a very rough electrical schematic to the best of your ability
-		- Describe what your program will do, to the best of your ability
+		- Describe what your program (code) will do, to the best of your ability
 		- Write a "punch list" of tasks that must be accomplished to finish the project
 		  - break the full project into smaller, more manageable pieces
 		    - identify which pieces are necessary for a minimum viable product (i.e. essential)